vercel/next.js/docs/api-reference/cli.md

 PORT=4000 npx next dev
 ```

+> Note: `PORT` can not be set in `.env` as booting up the HTTP server happens before any other code is initialized.

-Similarly, you can also set the hostname to be different from the default of `0.0.0.0`, this can be useful for making the application available for other devices on the network.
+You can also set the hostname to be different from the default of `0.0.0.0`, this can be useful for making the application available for other devices on the network.
 The default hostname can be changed with `-H`, like so:

 ```bash
 npx next dev -H 192.168.1.2